israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - It is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.
 More projects lead to longer hours worked.

 ![PDPnumber_projects](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/545c11af34cbd8524cc832d6217774171718022c/images/Screenshot%202024-03-03%20222234.png)
 - As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
-Perhaps, after stock options have vested.
+Perhaps, employees wait until stock options have vested before quitting.

 ### Recommendation